marios-gnk/bayesian-change-point-genomics/README.md

 Isochores are regions (segments of the chain) of a specific chromosome in which the percentage of bases of type C or G is approximately constant.

-The data folder contains five datasets, each consisting of 100 consecutive observations concerning the number of bases of type C or G in windows composed of 5000 bases each.
+The data folder contains 5 datasets, each consisting of 100 consecutive observations concerning the number of bases of type C or G in windows composed of 5000 bases each.

 The goal is to determine whether each dataset originates from one or two different isochores.